werf/werf/docs/site/_includes/en/installation/trdl_linux.md

 If after execution the message `groupadd: group 'docker' already exists` appears, then such a group has already been created earlier.

-Add your current user to the `docker` group.
+Add your current user to the `docker` group:

 ```
 sudo usermod -aG docker $USER